Mathieu Frigon, CPA, CMA

 Coordinator, Public Affairs and Operations

-Amélie graduated from TELUQ university with a Bachelor of Administration (2018) and a concentration in Accounting and Human Resources Management.
+Amélie graduated from the University of Quebec with a bachelor’s degree in business administration (B.B.A.) in 2018 and a concentration in accounting and human resources management.
 She is currently in the process of finalizing her master’s thesis in Information Technologies.
 An experienced bilingual administrative assistant, Amélie also manages DPAC board relations, communications and provides financial coordination to the organization.

 Dairy Sector Analyst